-"The annual financial statements of the Covered Bond Guarantor as at and for the year ended on 31 December 2013, 31 December 2014 and 31 December 2015 have been audited by KPMG S.p.A., in their capacity as independent auditors of the Covered Bond Guarantor, as indicated in their reports thereon.
+"The annual financial statements of the Covered Bond Guarantor as at and for the years ended on 31 December 2013, 31 December 2014 and 31 December 2015 have been audited by Reconta Ernst & Young S.p.A., in their capacity as independent auditors of the Covered Bond Guarantor, as indicated in their reports thereon.
+The unaudited interim condensed financial statements of the Covered Bond Guarantor in respect of the half-year 2015 have been reviewed by Reconta Ernst & Young S.p.A., in their capacity as independent auditors of the Covered Bond Guarantor, as indicated in their reports thereon."